jimmc/mimsrv/README.md

 `summary.txt`, and includes the contents of that file as the descriptive text for the directory.

+The summary.txt file can include special directive lines that start with an exclamation mark (!), followed by a command word:

+*  ignoreFileTimes - do not display file times for this directory
+*  sortByFileTimes - sort these files by modified time instead of name

 Within each directory, the server looks for the file `index.mpr` (mpr is for MimPRint) for meta-information about the images in the directory.
 If that file exists, only images whose names are included